MACoup/NFL_things/README.md

 # Motivation

 The purpose of this project is to formalize a regimen for selecting players for a Daily Fantasy Football team.
-This repo is aimed at giving the user intelligent means to analyze and predict fantasy football performance measures in order to maximize win percentage.
+This repo is aimed at the understanding of football data and how data science can be used to intelligently draft solid Daily Fantasy Football lineups

 Players earn points for their performance in each game.
 Here is a link to the scoring rules for Draft Kings fantasy football:

 https://www.draftkings.com/help/nfl

+# The Problem

+Daily Fantasy Football is huge.
+So huge that talking about every strategy, platform, analysis topics, and business strategies would be way outside the scope of this project.
+For now, I will focus only on tournament play.

+Tournament play is a different monster than the other game styles.
+It is very easy for a lineup that looks solid at first glance and performs well to be lost in the crowd of other similar lineups.
+They key here is finding those outliers, those players who nobody -- or very few --  will own.
+A lot of the time, these low-owned players will also have a high point-per-dollar metric.

+The goal is to find the best point-per-dollar players and build your lineups around them.

 # Tools